ankazhao/python-sparselda/README.md

 ## python-sparselda
 ================
-python-sparselda is a Latent Dirichlet Allocation topic modeling package based on SparseLDA Gibbs Sampling approach in python.
+python-sparselda is a Latent Dirichlet Allocation topic modeling package based on SparseLDA Gibbs Sampling inference algorithm in python.

 The source code package will be coming soon.